Loansert-Organization/kigali-ride-awa/docs/LOCAL_DEV_SETUP.md

 ## 2. Start Supabase

-Run the Supabase CLI from the project root.
-This starts the local Postgres database, authentication and Edge Functions.
+Start the Supabase services from the project root:

 ```bash
 supabase start
 ```

-Leave this process running in its terminal so the services remain available.
+Leave this command running so the database and auth services remain available.

 ## 3. Configure environment variables

-Create a `.env.local` file and copy the credentials printed by `supabase start` into it.
-A typical file looks like:
+Create a `.env.local` file in the project root and paste the credentials printed by `supabase start`.
+A minimal file looks like:

 ```env
 VITE_SUPABASE_URL=http://127.0.0.1:54321